 The enemy were waiting in ambush.
 He saw his table companion, Aldous, writhe in agony in mid-air then fall with a thud on the arid earth.
 When he also hit the ground, he deftly freed himself from his harness and entanglement of lines to crawl immediately to his friend’s help.

 ‘No time for that,’ he heard his Commanding Officer shout at him.
-‘Leave it!
+‘Leave it.
 Come this way.
-Quick!’ he motioned with a wide sweep of the arm.
+Quick.’
+He motioned with a wide sweep of the arm.

-The Timid Boy obeyed, got up and started to follow the Officer when he heard the voice of his friend, ‘Please help me,’ he implored.
-‘Don’t leave me here!’
+The Timid Boy obeyed, got up and started to follow the Officer when he heard the voice of his friend.
+‘Please help me,’ he implored.
+‘Don’t leave me here.’

 He stopped, morally confused.
 At that moment, a bullet hit him somewhere on his thigh.
 He bent over with pain.
-Holding his leg, he staggered towards the direction indicated, only to fall down under a solitary olive tree.
+Holding his leg, he staggered towards the direction indicated, only to fall under a solitary olive tree.
 Seized by acute pain, he soon realized he was bleeding profusely from the wound.
 He managed to undo his belt and tie it around the thigh to stop the flow of blood.
 The pain was intense.
 He shut his eyes in an agonizing grimace, the pressed pupils sending forth myriads of fiery sparks that darted off in symmetrical sequences into the darkness of his sockets.

 The excruciating pain lasted until he fainted.

 He felt his limp body being transported into a colourless wasteland where impalpable shadows floated in complete freedom.
 They sat him down against a massive rock and laid a blanket of grey, smoky mist over him.
 He felt at their mercy and vulnerable.
 When he woke up, it was dawn.
 He felt weak and dizzy.
 The pool of blood on his side had caked.
 His uniform and face were wet.
 Drops of dew had fallen on him during the night.
 He began to feel cold in the early morning hours.
 Soon the warmth from the sun would revive him.
 He tried to open his eyes but managed to see through a slit in them.
 He could only make out shapes and patterns moving around in perfect synchronization; slivers of azure light mixed with orange flashed forming stars, circles and squares, all rotating in one direction.

 He indulged for a short while on this configuration for it reminded him of a limpid summer day out in the woods where he sat for hours pointing his beloved kaleidoscope at the cloudless sky.
 It rewarded him by producing the most striking colours and forms similar to what he could see now.
 Presently, the dew lodged between his lashes broke into rivulets of water and rolled down his cheeks, or were they his own tears?
 His sight became dim.
 He felt sleepy but kept awake staring at the chaotic mass sphere above him.
 The incandescent Mediterranean sun almost blinded him causing him to wink repeatedly for he seemed to see Lydia bounce out from the olive tree leaves, her arms outstretched, dressed in a billowing pink, blue and green skirt.
-He wanted to run to her, to hold her in an exquisite embrace but she faded in the distance and he lost consciousness again.
+He wanted to run to her, to hold her in an exquisite embrace but she faded in the distance, and he lost consciousness again.
 This time, the shadows in the dreaded wasteland had assumed a sinister light, looking eager to move closer to him.
 He became scared and shouted out as loud as he could.

-’No. No!’
-His voice failing him, he tried to go back to his lights and colours but lost them in the chasm beneath him.
+’No. No,’ His voice failing him, he tried to go back to his lights and colours but lost them in the chasm beneath him.